inyong37/Study/_Computer/Software/Program.md

 ### *Canary Release*

-Canary Release mehotd is a deployment strategy that detects problems fast as it can while it deploys new service.
+Canary Release method is a deployment strategy that detects problems fast as it can while it deploys new service.
 It can control versions with using load balancer and deploy gradually with monitoring and feedbacks.

 Pros: